NSoni25/Botnet-Detection-Project/PROPOSAL.md

 Dataset :

-we are expecting to collect the dataset by using Zeus botnet toolkit into one machine and using the other machine to collect the network traffic.
-We are planning to implement, CONIFA, and the standard machine learning framework used by researchers in the literature in where they should contain both botnet and non-botnet network traffic.
-For botnet network traffic representation, Zeus will be considered as, it is one of the major threats, especially for online bank attacks.
-As the main goal of this experiment is to address the ability to detect the untrained version.
-For this experiment, we are focusing on collecting only the HTTP GET connection to increase the chances to identify the infected device before uploading/stealing any data from it.
+we are expecting to collect the dataset by using Zeus botnet toolkit into one machine and using the other machine to collect the network traffic.,where they should contain both botnet and non-botnet network traffic.
-The afore mentioned sources ensure the variety of the collected HTTP network traffic in which they replicate the use of the internet in the real-life scenarios by different users.
-To build a classifier to detect botnet C&C traffic using the standard framework used by researchers, statistical features should first be identified.
-After that we are expecting to used Wireshark to detect statistical features from the data.
+The afore mentioned sources ensure the variety of the collected HTTP network traffic in which they replicate the use of the internet in the real-life scenarios by different users .After that we are expecting to used Wireshark to detect statistical features from the data.
 Techniques used:

-Our aim is to implement exploratory data analysis and descriptive statistical techniques to learn more about the data , since this project is similar to the literature provided above we might be working on inferential statistics techniques to make a model which can be used on any datasets. we are hoping to work on decision trees, random forest, and other known algorithms to work on this. we are expecting to check which algorithm will be best case scenarios in working on it.
+Our aim is to implement exploratory data analysis and descriptive statistical techniques to learn more about the data , since this project is similar to the literature provided above we might be working on inferential statistics techniques to make a model which can be used on any datasets.
 Since this is more of a classifying problem, so we might be focussing more toward classifying the data and working on it we are more inclined toward working on decision trees.

 Advantages of using a Decision tree as classifiers: -